clarizalooktech/azure-terraform-create-virtual-machine/README.md

 # azure-terraform-create-resource-group
-Content for creating an Azure resource group using infrastructure as code - Terraform
+Repo for creating an Azure VM and resource group using infrastructure as code - Terraform HCL language

 ### 1. Initialize Terraform
 > terraform init -upgrade